Ahmad-Alsaleh/EvaluateFeatureSelection/README.md

 coverage](https://codecov.io/gh/Ahmad-Alsaleh/EvaluateFeatureSelection/branch/main/graph/badge.svg)](https://app.codecov.io/gh/Ahmad-Alsaleh/EvaluateFeatureSelection?branch=main)
 <!-- badges: end -->

-This package generates plots to visualize and assess the performance of feature selection methods using supervised learning.
+Generates plots to visualize and assess the performance of feature selection methods using supervised learning.
 It also provides functions to plot scree plots to visualize good cutting points for the number of features to be selected.

 ## Installation